 Assignment of space is on a first come, first served, space available basis.
 Spaces are assigned as deposits are received.
 No student is required to live on campus; however, the University recommends that a new student, particularly a freshman, live in campus housing for at least one year.

-The University does not furnish blankets, bedspreads, bed linens, towels, pillows or reading lamps.
-There are draperies and carpets in most rooms in Delo, McKay and Smiley Halls.
+The University does not furnish blankets, bedspreads, pillows or reading lamps.
+There are draperies and carpets in most rooms in Smiley, Delo and McKay Halls.